This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

-A vermiculite pizza oven is one that is made from a concrete composed of the coarsely ground, highly insulatory mineral, vermiculite, and a refractory cement suitable to withstand high temperatures.
-The dome is formed by applying the concrete over a spherical mold, commonly an exercise ball and leaving it to dry.
-Combined with a fireproof hearth, tunnel, and chimney, it is a cheap and simple alternative to building a brick oven.
+A vermiculite pizza oven is made from concrete composed of the highly insulating mineral vermiculite and a refractory cement suitable for high temperatures.
+The dome is formed by applying the concrete over a spherical mold, commonly an exercise ball.
+With a fireproof hearth, tunnel, and chimney, it is a cheap and simple alternative to building a brick oven.

 Price And Where To Get It

-If you want to see how much of a price difference between a vermiculite and a standard brick build, then check out my article on how much does a wood fired pizza oven cost and see how much you could save.
+If you want to see how much of a price difference between a vermiculite and a standard brick build, then check out my article on how much a wood fired pizza oven costs and see how much you could save.

+Is vermiculite safe?
 In short, yes.
-This article gives the history of one mine which had traces of asbestos with the vermiculite, but was shut in 1990.
-There is strict industry protocols which now ensure this isn’t present.
+This article gives the history of one mine which had traces of asbestos with vermiculite but was shut down in 1990.
+There are strict industry protocols that now ensure this isn’t present.